-Peck, a Republican, was the representative for Ohio's 10th congressional district from 1869 to 1873.
+Peck was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1869 to 1873.

 From Mar 1870 to Mar 1873, Peck missed 111 of 931 roll call votes, which is 11.9%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.